CSCI-40500-77100-Spring-2021/project-8/README.md

 #To get started, cd into the sidekick directory and run:
 npm install //not, you must already have node installed
 #this installs all the dependencies for your web-app
-#a list of dependencies can be found in package.json inside src folder
+#a list of dependencies can be found in package.json inside project folder

 #After that run:
 npm start